rebelsky/sams-assorted-musings-reflections/eng207-1b-annotated.md

-Some peers have told you that they’ve heard me say that I’ve tried to make my office look like the typical dorm room so that students feel at home [75].
+Some peers have told you that they’ve heard me say that I’ve tried to make my office look like the typical dorm room so that students feel at home [76].
 You ask anyway.
-I might tell you that it’s an art installation, in progress, entitled _Entropy_, for reasons that I consider obvious [76].
-Or perhaps I’ll say it’s a "scientific study, in progress"; is there really a difference [77]?
-Speaking of studies, I might pull one out from a stack (always organized [78]) and show you that researchers discovered that some people can achieve clarity only by filling their lives with distractions; sensory overload forces them to focus [79].
+I might tell you that it’s an art installation, in progress, entitled _Entropy_, for reasons that I consider obvious [77].
+Or perhaps I’ll say it’s a "scientific study, in progress"; is there really a difference [78]?
+Speaking of studies, I might pull one out from a stack (always organized [79]) and show you that researchers discovered that some people can achieve clarity only by filling their lives with distractions; sensory overload forces them to focus [80].
 Are you convinced?
 Perhaps not.
 You’ve watched enough TV to know that there’s a more obvious answer:
 _Hoarder_.
-You don’t know that buried deep---somewhere amidst the piles of papers, or perhaps tucked in one of the books or under a tchotchke---is an article that says that students become more comfortable when they can find an object in the room to fixate on, ask about, or use to initiate an extended conversation [80].
+You don’t know that buried deep---somewhere amidst the piles of papers, or perhaps tucked in one of the books or under a tchotchke---is an article that says that students become more comfortable when they can find an object in the room to fixate on, ask about, or use to initiate an extended conversation [81].

 Now you’re ready to discuss the exam.

 ---

-Since I think the title shapes how people read a piece, at the end of class, I distributed a questionaire for my fellow students to indicate a title preference.
-I'm sharing it with you, too.
-I've added one title suggested in class [2].
+I included the following when I shared the work yesterday.
+It seems that I should also annotate the titles.

 _Which of the following titles would you suggest?
 Please select one or more._

-* A remarkable lack of self-control
+* A remarkable lack of self-control [82]
 * Ambiguity
-* Apophenia (The experience of seeing patterns or connections in random or meaningless data)
+* Apophenia (The experience of seeing patterns or connections in random or meaningless data) [83]
-* CW: Academic feedback
+* CW: Academic feedback [84]
-* Fredric Brown’s only mainstream novel
+* Fredric Brown’s only mainstream novel [85]
 * Hoarder (I would drop the italicized word from the last page)
-* June 17, 1882
+* June 17, 1882 [86]
 * Lineage
 * Office hours
-* Privilege
+* Privilege [[87]
 * Student/Professor
 * Thank you for your feedback
 * Unclear!
+[88]
-* Welcome to my lair
+* Welcome to my lair [89]
 * Other:

 ---